Chen-Abudi/profile-card/README.md

 # profile-card

 A profile card in Next JS, which displays different tabs with content about me.
 Coming soon!

+## Overview

+- Intro
+- Languages & Technologies

+## Intro

+A profile card with tabs showcase content about me and my tech skills, my experience and how to contact me.

+---

+## Languages & Technologies

+- Next.js
+- React.js
+- TypeScript
+- JavaScript
+- TailwindCSS
+- Jest

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).